smartpass/interview-angular-node-takehome/README.md

 ## How to submit the assignment

 Please submit your assignment by adding commits to the `main` branch.
 Then run the following command to archive the repository and email the file to the person you received the assignment from.
 The command will create a file called `submission.bundle` in the root of the repository.
+Make sure your changes are committed!

 ```